AdityaKulkarni/sjsu/Data Mining/Generative AI/README.md

 # Exploring Generative AI

 This repository contains the assignment work for assignment 1: Exploring Generative AI.
 The `workspace` directory contains all the output generated from gpt-engineer.
-The screencast is in `Assignment 2 Screencast.7z` (had to compress it because of github file upload size restriction).
+The screencast is in `Screencast.7z` (had to compress it because of github file upload size restriction).

 ## About the project